-Individual taxpayers may pay the additional 1993 income tax attributable to the 36 percent and 39.6 percent tax rates in three equal, interest-free installments.
-The first installment must be paid on the due date of the taxpayer's 1993 return without extensions.
-The second and third equal installments are due one and two years, respectively, after the due date, without extension, of the 1993 return.
+Individual taxpayers may have elected to pay the additional 1993 income tax attributable to the 36 percent and 39.6 percent tax rates in three equal, interest-free installments.
+The first installment must have been paid on the due date of the taxpayer's 1993 return without extensions.
+The second installment must be paid on or before the due date of the 1994 return, and the third installment is due with the 1995 tax return.
+Failure to make timely payment of any installment terminates the election.

-The installment option applies only to a taxpayer's additional tax caused by the increase in marginal rates from 31 percent to 36 and 39.6 percent in 1993.
+The installment option applied only to a taxpayer's additional tax caused by the increase in marginal rates from 31 percent to 36 and 39.6 percent in 1993.
 In other words, married taxpayers filing a joint 1993 return could use the installment election to pay 5 percent of their ordinary taxable income ranging from \$140,000 to \$250,000 and 8.6 percent of that exceeding \$250,000.
-All credits except those for wage withholding and use of special fuels must be deducted from the installment tax.